cpaxton/cpaxton.github.io/about.md

 title: About Me
 ---

 I am a graduate student at Johns Hopkins University, studying robotics and human/robot interaction.
 In particular, I am interested in ways we can allow non-expert users to give robots the knowledge they need to be able to plan and adapt to new environments.
 Effectively, I am interested in making robots into true co-workers that can do the parts of a task that are difficult for humans.

+My recent work has focused on integrating symbolic task planning with learning from expert demonstrations.
+The goal here is to give robots "common sense" and let them intelligently interact with their environments.

 ![Finalists at KUKA College Gersthofen]({{site.baseurl}}public/kuka2016.jpg)

 As of Spring 2016, one of my major projects is working on the JHU team for the KUKA Innovation Award competition.
+I led our successful entry into the KUKA innovation award competition.
+Our entry integrated UI, vision, planning, and some simple reasoning capabilities to build a powerful product that allowed us to perform a variety of tasks.

 ## Education